Johnny Pesky: Amateur and minor leagues

 Pesky played for Lincoln High School, and attended a baseball school run by former major league pitcher Carl Mays.
 He spent several years playing for local amateur teams, such as the Portland Babes, Bend Elks and Silverton Red Sox.
 The third of these teams was associated with the Silver Falls Timber Company, which was owned by Tom Yawkey, who also owned the major league Red Sox.
 A skilled ice hockey player, he once worked out with the Boston Bruins.

-Early in his playing career, Portland sportswriters would abbreviate his name to "Pesky" because it fit better in a box score.
-He would legally change his name to Pesky in 1947.
+His name was shortened to "Pesky" early in his playing career.
+According to one story, Portland sportswriters would abbreviate his name to "Pesky" because it fit better in a box score.
+Another version has it that an Oregonian sports editor asked about a certain pesky hitter he'd watched play, seemingly unaware of the similarity to the player's actual surname.
+Whatever the case, the young ballplayer changed his name legally from Paveskovich to Pesky in 1947.

 Pesky was signed as an amateur free agent by the Red Sox before the 1940 season and spent the next two seasons in the minor leagues.
 In 1940, he played for the Rocky Mount Red Sox of the Piedmont League, where he was a teammate of future Hall of Famer Heinie Manush, who was the team's player-manager.
 After hitting .325 with Rocky Mount, he moved up to the double-A Louisville Colonels, where he also batted .325.
 The next year, he was in the major leagues.